Capricorn Birthstone: Garnet Color, History & Tradition

 Structure

 Garnet is a group of silicate minerals that crystallize in the isometric system.
 The red color in garnet is primarily caused by the presence of iron (Fe) and, in some cases, manganese (Mn) in its chemical composition.
-Garnet has a hardness of 6.5 to 7.5 on the Mohs scale, making it suitable for various uses in both jewelry and industrial applications.
+Garnet has a hardness of approximately 6.5 to 7.5 on the Mohs scale, making it well suited for rings and other jewelry intended for everyday wear.

 History